cklose2000/gcp-fresh-mcp/README.md

 ## Acknowledgments

-Built with the goal of providing maximum GCP control through Claude Code's MCP interface with enterprise-grade security.
+Built with the goal of providing maximum GCP control through Claude Code's MCP interface with enterprise-grade security and full BigQuery capabilities.